-If you’re looking to grow your business in 2018 and beyond, you need to get started in the right way.
+If you’re looking to grow your business, you need to get started in the right way.

 To get the massive growth you’re hoping for in the coming years, you should make sure your business is organized.

 This is easier for a large business and a huge budget — and hundreds (or thousands) of employees — plus plenty of time to dedicate to staying organized.

 But how can you make sure your small business is in order when you’re strapped for cash and you only have a few employees?

 Well, I’ve been there before.

 I know the pain of fighting desperately against the disorganization that affects every small business.